mstratman/picofuzz/README.md

 ## Intro

-This is a bazz fuzz circuit, with endless possibilities to try.
+This is a bazz fuss circuit, with endless possibilities to try.

 I recommend experimenting with component values. e.g. see these writeups for some ideas to get started